agile-ts/documentation/docs/main/Introduction.md

 ### ⛳️ Centralize

 AgileTs is designed to take all business logic out of UI-Components and put them in a central place, often called `core`.
-The benefit of keeping logic separate to UI-Components is to make your code more decoupled, portable, and above all, easily testable.
+The benefit of keeping logic separate to UI-Components is to make your code more decoupled, portable, scalable, and above all, easily testable.

 ### 🎯 Easy to Use

 Learn the powerful tools of AgileTs in a short amount of time.
-An excellent place to start are our [Quick Start](./Installation.md) Guides, or if you don't like to follow any tutorials, you can jump straight into our [Example](../examples/Introduction.md) Section.
+An excellent place to start are our [Quick Start Guides](./Installation.md), or if you don't like to follow any tutorials, you can jump straight into our [Example](../examples/Introduction.md) Section.

 ## ⏳ Quick Example

-Instead of talking too much about the benefits of AgileTs, we should start programming.
+Instead of talking too much about the benefits of AgileTs, we should rather see them in action.

 ### 😎 Create State